MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -EnableRemovableStorage
+This setting is supported on the following types of devices:

+- Samsung Knox
+- Windows Arm64 <!---Windows Phone 8.1 --->

-The EnableRemovableStorage parameter specifies whether removable storage can be used by devices.
-Valid values for this parameter are:
+The EnableRemovableStorage parameter specifies whether removable storage can be used by supported devices.
+Valid values are:

 - $true: Removable storage can be used.
+This is the default value.
 - $false: Removable storage can't be used.
-- $null (blank): The setting isn't configured.
-This is the default value.

-This setting is available only on Windows Phone 8.1 devices.

 ```yaml
 Type: Boolean